Primordial black holes save $R^2$ inflation

-If we conduct the $\delta N$ calculation nonlinearly, one may observe a large deviation of the probability distribution function of $\mathcal{R}$ from Gaussianity.
+If we conduct the $\delta N$ calculation nonlinearly, one may observe a large deviation of the probability distribution function of $\mathcal{R}$ from Gaussianity, as observed already in single field inflation models \cite{Cai:2021zsp,Cai:2022erk,Pi:2022ysn,Kawaguchi:2023mgk,Wang:2024wxq}.
 Such non-Gaussian features are potentially detectable by upcoming observations.
 We leave this for future work.

 In this work, we restrict the calculation of $\delta N$ to linear level\footnote{See a more detailed analysis in \cite{Wang:2024vfv}}.
 Assuming $\delta\chi_k$ and $\delta\phi$ are small perturbations, and treating both St-1 and St-2 as effective single-field inflation, we obtain the expression for $\delta N$: